djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 c_0\approx0.4.
 $$

-There is some unresolved or measurement-scale variation.
+This suggests some unresolved microscale variation, measurement error, or both.

 #### Sill